Skip to content

 • You'll need to actually call Apple Support.
 Business Activation Unlock cannot be requested online at the time of publication.

 • After the phone call, Apple Support sends you an unlock form.
-This form expires after a few business days, so don't delay, or you'll have to repeat the entire process.
+This form expires after a few business days, so get started, or you'll have to repeat the entire process.

 • Historically, you should be golden if you can show Apple Business Support (not consumer support; don't waste your time) that the locked device's serial number exists in your organization's ABM/ASM inventory.
 This could save you time digging through receipts.